mtwilliams5/ifs/README.md

 UPDATED: March 2014
 I have applied various fixes in an attempt to get IFS running on php 5.5+.
 Note this software is now 10 years old (the mambo backend is from 2001!), The administration area no longer works and who knows what else.
 Due to the possibly considerable amount of work required to update the mambo components, this will be the final patch I issue for IFS.

+UPDATED: June 2017
+I have forked Nolan's repo of IFS in order to apply the various bug fixes and a number of enhancements that have been added into Pegasus Fleet's version of IFS over the years.
+This fork have been created with the permission of Nolan (provided in the issues of his IFS repo), but all subsequent work is done without any further support knowledge or approval of either Frank Anon or Nolan.